-In Quebec anti-semitism permeated every section of society, including the church, the intelligentsia, the press and the political arena.
+In Quebec anti-Semitism permeated every section of society, including the Church, the intelligentsia, the press and the political arena.
 It was not confined to the fanatical and shrill-voiced Adrien Arcand's blue-shirted fascists.
-It was promoted by the controversial priest-historian, nationalist spokesman Lionel-Adolphe Groulx and coloured by antisemitic elements imported from France.
-He devoted himself to elaborating the myth of the French Catholic nation in North America.
+It was promoted by the controversial priest-historian, nationalist spokesman Lionel-Adolphe Groulx, who devoted himself to elaborating the myth of the French Catholic nation in North America.
 He saw the Jews as impurities in the blood of French Canada.
-It was prominent in the rhetoric of the Catholic politicians and intellectuals who considered Jews as an economic, radical, and racial threat to French Catholic nationalism.
-The "Achat Chez Nous" movement was created by church and nationalist leaders to institute a boycott of all Jewish businesses in the province, an attempt to force the Jews to leave.
+Anti-Semitism was prominent in the rhetoric of the Catholic politicians and intellectuals who considered Jews an economic, radical, and racial threat to French Catholic nationalism.
+The "Achat Chez Nous" movement was created by Church and nationalist leaders to institute a boycott of all Jewish businesses in the province - an attempt at forcing the Jews to leave.